 Oil & Gas

-Global Marine Systems Limited was selected by Tampnet to further extend their offshore fibre network in the North Sea in 2014.
+Global Marine was selected by Tampnet to further extend their offshore fibre network in the North Sea in 2014.
 Tampnet selected Global Marine to provide subsea engineering services for the project, which was deployed for a major international oil company.

 Tampnet has subsequently contracted Global Marine to continue with further phases of work in the North Sea into 2015.